AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-20-microexpress-nio-templates.md

 In the example we use different endpoints for the JSON delivery of the todos, and the HTML delivery of the todos.
-We could also use content-negotation to switch between the two: check [ExExpress](https://github.com/modswift/ExExpress/blob/develop/Sources/ExExpress/connect/TypeIs.swift#L12) for a sample.
+We could also use content-negotiation to switch between the two: check [ExExpress](https://github.com/modswift/ExExpress/blob/develop/Sources/ExExpress/connect/TypeIs.swift#L12) for a sample.